Ben-PH/shader_brot/README.md

 #### Fractal details

-- Iteration depth: 100
+- Iteration depth: variable
-- Standard gpu precision
+- 64-bit precision
-- glsl version 330 core
+- glsl version 440 core
 - resolution: appx.
 1920x1080
-- **FPS** easily 60.
-- cpu usage: 20-25% CPU, with 50-75% on one core, the rest on other cores.
+- cpu usage: 20-25% CPU, with 50-75% of that on one core, the rest on other cores.